cyclus/cyclus.github.com/source/module/cycpp.rst

                  in using this variable, default 0.
-    initfromcopy Code snippet to use in the ``InitFrom(Agent* m)`` function for this state variable instead of using code generation. initfromdb   Code snippet to use in the ``InitFrom(QueryableBackend* b)`` function for this state variable instead of using code generation. infiletodb   Code snippet to use in the ``InfileToDb()`` function for this state variable instead of using code generation. schema       Code snippet to use in the ``schema()`` function for this state variable instead of using code generation. snapshot     Code snippet to use in the ``Snapshot()`` function for this state variable instead of using code generation. snapshotinv  Code snippet to use in the ``SnapshotInv()`` function for this state variable instead of using code generation. initinv      Code snippet to use in the ``InitInv()`` function for this state variable instead of using code generation.
+    initfromcopy Code snippet to use in the ``InitFrom(Agent* m)`` function for this state variable instead of using code generation.
+                 This is a string.
+    initfromdb   Code snippet to use in the ``InitFrom(QueryableBackend* b)`` function for this state variable instead of using code generation.
+                 This is a string.
+    infiletodb   Code snippets to use in the ``InfileToDb()`` function for this state variable instead of using code generation.
+                 This is a dictionary of string values with the two keys 'read' and 'write' which represent reading values from the input file writing them out to the database respectively. schema       Code snippet to use in the ``schema()`` function for this state variable instead of using code generation.
+                 This is a string.
+    snapshot     Code snippet to use in the ``Snapshot()`` function for this state variable instead of using code generation.
+                 This is an RNG string.
+    snapshotinv  Code snippet to use in the ``SnapshotInv()`` function for this state variable instead of using code generation.
+                 This is a string.
+    initinv      Code snippet to use in the ``InitInv()`` function for this state variable instead of using code generation.
+                 This is a string.
     ============ ==============================================================

 .. raw:: html